About the Program

 - BRC Planning Projects – There are five types of planning grants available:

 - Economic Development Plans.
-Maximum award of $50,000 with a 25% match.
+Maximum award of $50,000 with a 25% match of the total project costs.
 These are plans that address the community as a whole and identify potential future economic development opportunities and further develop a community's economic development strategy.

 - Feasibility Studies.
-Maximum award of $25,000 with a 25% match.
+Maximum award of $25,000 with a 25% match of the total project costs.
 These are site specific or industry specific plans must determine the feasibility of a project or plan for a project that addresses an economic development objective.

 - Promotional Plans.
-Maximum award of $25,000 with a 25% match.
+Maximum award of $25,000 with a 25% match of the total project costs.
 These are plans that specifically address the promotion of a community's economic development asset(s).
 Examples would be branding or downtown development.

 - Tourism Plans.
-Maximum award of $25,000 with a 25% match.
+Maximum award of $25,000 with a 25% match of the total project costs.
 These are plans that address economic development opportunities for a defined region or community that specifically focuses on the tourism and hospitality industry.

 - Regional Targeted Industry Plans.
-Maximum award of $50,000 with a 25% match.
+Maximum award of $50,000 with a 25% match of the total project costs.
 These are plans that encompass a defined region and potential targeted industries for economic development growth.

 CLICK HERE to download a brochure with more information on the